MultiPaper/ShreddedPaper/SHREDDEDPAPER_YAML.md

   # Check entity activation range less often.
 Spigot does this every tick
   # unnecessarily.
 Set to '0' to disable.
   entity-activation-check-frequency: 20

+  # Disable Bukkit's vanish api.
+Set to 'true' to increase performance.
+This
+  # will break plugins using this api.
+  disable-vanish-api: false

+  # Don't wake up the event loop thread when not flushing packets.
+Set to
+  # 'true' to increase performance.
+  use-lazy-execute-when-not-flushing: true

 ```